Officers

 BLOG EDITOR & WEBMASTER

 Cait Rottler is a chronic generalist, having done range, reclamation, and plant community ecology, and a little bit of soil science.
-She currently works for the South Central Climate Adaptation Science Center as a postdoc research associate, where she’s building a data directory for datasets in the Ogallala Aquifer Region.
-Her recent interests are soundly in climate change adaptation, whether that’s in farming systems or natural resources management.
-She is originally from Albuquerque, New Mexico, and hopes to return someday to live and work there.
+She currently works for the South Central Climate Adaptation Science Center as the New Mexico Climate Adaptation Specialist, helping natural and cultural resource managers to apply research on climate change and climate change adaptation to their specific needs.
 When she’s not sciencing, she enjoys spending time with her 4 cats, dog, snake, and horse.
 Initially she joined the ECE Section as a member, and then joined the board as a member-at-large before becoming the blog editor and webmaster.
 Her favorite thing about ECE is getting to meet all of the incredible members of the section and working with the other officers to engage with folks.

 TWITTER AND SOCIAL MEDIA COORDINATOR